The cheapest VPNs protect your privacy on a tight budget.

-Several cheap VPN services offer excellent security, a speedy connection and a wide array of features -- all for less than half the cost of a premium VPN service.
-You can even hook up youror for secure browsing on your mobile device.
+A number of cheap VPN services offer a strong security, speedy connection, and a wide array of privacy features -- all for less than half the cost of a premium VPN service.
+You can even hook up your phone or tablet for secure browsing on your mobile device.
 Each of these cheap VPN services offers monthly pricing options, or if you prefer, you can pay in one lump sum for an entire year.
-We've spent a lot of time testing as many of these VPN providers as possible and come up with a list of great budget-friendly choices.
+We've spent countless hours testing these cheap VPN providers and have put together a list of great budget-friendly choices.

 Watch this: Top 5 Reasons to Use a VPN

 Surfshark earned CNET's Editors' Choice for best value VPN in 2022.
 It offers solid privacy and security features, a polished interface, unlimited simultaneous connections, fast speeds and an impressive global network of VPN servers at a price that's considerably lower than many of its top competitors.

 For $60 annually -- following an introductory $48 for the first year -- Surfshark offers ad and malware protection, camouflage mode, split tunneling and multihop connections along with industry-standard features like DNS leak protection, AES 256-bit encryption and a kill switch.
 Surfshark's apps have been independently audited by cybersecurity professionals and the provider says it doesn't keep any logs of its users' online activity.
 The company is also working on rolling out what it calls its 'Nexus Network' which promises to enhance user privacy even further with features like Dynamic MultiHop, IP Randomizer and IP Rotator.

 Surfshark is a cost-effective option for people who want added layers of security and a variety of ways to bolster their online privacy with their VPN.
 And if Surfshark's Nexus Network proves as effective as promised, the VPN could be an excellent choice for users with critical privacy needs.